tynecastle/Python_Cookbook/README.md

-# didactic-robot
-Sample and practice code based on Python Cookbook (3rd edition)
+# Sample and practice code based on Python Cookbook (3rd edition)